manpenaloza/manpenaloza-website/content/blog/life-hacking-weekly/2/index.md

-##  TECH: Special attention on a fabulous [NextJS tutorial playlist made by Bruno Antunes](https://www.youtube.com/watch?v=7J4iL1HDshQ&list=PLYSZyzpwBEWSQsrukurP09ksi49H9Yj40)
+## TECH: building an "enterprise architecture" architecture using `create-react-app`